Arsen Cebrzyński

-Arsen Cebrzyński (8 March 1912 – 11 September 1940) was an aircraft pilot who served in the Polish Air Force, French Air Force and Royal Air Force.
-In the Polish Air Force and the French Air Force, he had the rank of lieutenant, and in the Royal Air Force, he had the rank of flying officer.
-He had fought in the World War II, including the Invasion of Poland, Battle of France and the Battle of Britain.
+Arsen Cebrzyński (/pl/; 8 March 1912 – 11 September 1940) was a Polish military officer and aircraft pilot.
+He served in the Polish Air Force, with the rank of a lieutenant, during the Invasion of Poland in the Second World War in 1939.
+Afterwards he served in the French Air Force during the Battle of France, and in the Royal Air Force during the Battle of Britain in 1940, being killed in action in the latter.

 History

-He was born on 8 March 1912, in Batumi, Russian Empire, now located in Georgia.
-In 1918, his family moved with him to Warsaw in, newly established, Second Polish Republic.
-In 1932, he had joined the Polish Air Force University in Dęblin.
-On 4 August 1934, the president of Poland, Ignacy Mościcki, had given him the rank of second lieutenant, with the officer seniority from 15 August 1934, placing him at the 17th position in the aeronautics officer corps.
-The minister of military matters, Józef Piłsudski, had placed him in the 1st Aviation Regiment of the Polish Air Force.
-In 1936, he had graduated from the Pilot Academy in Grudziądz, after which, he got assigned to the 111th Fighter Escadrille.
-On 19 March 1938, he got promoted to the lieutenant, with the officer seniority placing him at 46th place in the lineal group of the aviation officer corps.
-During the Invasion of Poland by Nazi Germany in September 1939, he was one of the first pilots on the Polish side to destroy enemy planes.
-On 3 September, he had destroyed Messerschmitt Bf 109, and together with Zdzisław Krasnodębski and Mirosław Ferić, had destroyed Messerschmitt Bf 110.
-On 5 September, he, together with others, had destroyed Junkers Ju 87.
+Arsen Cebrzyński was born on 8 March 1912 in Batumi, then part of the Caucasus Viceroyalty in the Russian Empire, now being located in Georgia.
+In 1918, his family moved with him to Warsaw Poland.
+In 1932, he joined the Polish Air Force University in Dęblin.
+On 4 August 1934, the president of Poland, Ignacy Mościcki, granted him the rank of a second lieutenant, with the officer seniority from 15 August 1934, placing him at the 17th position in the aeronautics officer corps.
+The minister of military affairs, Józef Piłsudski, placed him in the 1st Aviation Regiment of the Polish Air Force.
+In 1936, Cebrzyński graduated from the Pilot Academy in Grudziądz, following which, he was assigned to the 111th Fighter Escadrille.
+On 19 March 1938, Cebrzyński was promoted to a lieutenant, with the officer seniority placing him at the 46th place in the lineal group of the aviation officer corps.
+During the German invasion on Poland in September 1939, he was one of the first pilots on the Polish side to destroy an enemy plane.
+On 3 September, Cebrzyński destroyed a Messerschmitt Bf 109 fighter aircraft, and together with Zdzisław Krasnodębski and Mirosław Ferić, they shot down a Messerschmitt Bf 110 fighter-bomber.
+On 5 September, together with other officers, destroyed Cebrzyński a Junkers Ju 87.

+The grave of Arsen Cebrzyński at the Northwood Cemetery in London, England.